By Doug Gilmer

 Ruger leads 41 handgun manufacturing today, particularly in its single action Blackhawk line.
 New for 2016 is a 4.2” double action Redhawk.
 Smith & Wesson currently lists a six-inch barrel Model 57.
 Their stainless 657 and Mountain Gun are hard to come by but are excellent shooters.
 Freedom Arms chambers the 41 in their Models 83 and 97 single action revolvers.

 My 41 collection includes three Rugers and a custom 10” MGM barrel for a Thompson Center Encore frame.
 Topped with a Trijicon RMR this gun is quite the shooter.
 “Maude”, as I’ve named her, has traveled with me to the whitetail woods, bear hunting in Maine, and to southeast Alaska to hunt deer and bear.
-Never once did I believe the 41 not be up to any task it may face.
+Never once did I believe the 41 not be up to any task it might face.
 Loaded with hard cast bullets, many in the north country depend on the 41 for protection against big bears.

 Are you looking for handgun power and performance without punishing recoil?
 If so, give the classic 41 Magnum some consideration.